Forcepoint: Forcepoint

 Raytheon acquired an 80% interest in Websense in May 2015 for about $1.9 billion.
 In October 2015, the company acquired two subsidiaries of Intel, Stonesoft and Sidewinder, for $389 million.
 Stonesoft was a network security product previously known as "McAfee Next-Generation Firewall;" Sidewinder was a firewall previously known as McAfee Firewall Enterprise.

 In January 2016, Websense, along with the two subsidiaries Stonesoft and Sidewinder, were merged and rebranded as Forcepoint.
 Raytheon's "Cyber Products" business was also merged into the new brand.
 At the time, Forcepoint had 2,000 employees, with one-third of its customers being departments in the federal government of the United States.
 Forcepoint was the smallest of five major businesses owned by Raytheon, but had the highest profit margin.
 The following year, Forcepoint began shuffling executives in a re-organization effort that included some layoffs.
 The company was divided into four business units: Cloud Security, Network Security, Data & Insider Threat Security, and Global Governments.

 In April 2016, Matthew Moynahan was appointed chief executive officer of Forcepoint.
 In February 2017, Forcepoint acquired a cloud-based access broker (CASB) security product from Imperva called Skyfence.
 In August 2017, it acquired user and entity behavior analytics company RedOwl.
 In the fourth quarter of 2019, Raytheon acquired the remaining 20% of the company from Vista Ventures Partners LLC for $588 million.

-In October 2020, Francisco Partners announced their agreement to acquire Forcepoint from Raytheon.
+In October 2020, Francisco Partners announced their agreement to acquire Forcepoint from Raytheon successor RTX Corporation.
 The transaction was completed in January 2021.

+In July 2023, Francisco Partners agreed to divest the government cybersecurity business of Forcepoint to buyout firm TPG Inc. for $2.45 billion, as the company intends to focus on its commercial business.
+In late January 2024, Forcepoint Federal was rebranded as Everfox.